keptn/lifecycle-toolkit/docs/docs/contribute/website/index.md

 - **`docs/assets/`**: This directory contains all the stylesheets and javascript files.
 - **`docs/overrides/`**: This directory contains all the html files.
-- **`docs/website.yml`**: This file contains configurations specific to the website, such as all the directories.
 - **`mkdocs.yml`**: The main configuration file for MkDocs.
 It defines the structure and configuration of the documentation site.